-Manufacturer: NZYTech - Genes & Enzymes,
+Manufacturer: NZYtech - Genes & Enzymes,

-Estrada do Paço do Lumiar, Campus do Lumiar Edifício E, R/C, 1649-038, Lisboa Portugal
+Estrada do Paço do Lumiar, Campus do Lumiar

+Edifício E, R/C, 1649-038, Lisboa

+Portugal

-We, NZYTech, Lda - Genes & Enzymes, hereby declare that this product, to which this declaration of conformity relates, conforms with the following standards and other normative documents ISO 9001:2015, following the provisions of the 98/79/EC Directive on in vitro diagnostic medical devices as transposed into the national laws of the Member States of the European Union.
+We, NZYtech, Lda - Genes & Enzymes, hereby declare that this product, to which this declaration of conformity relates, is in conformity with the following standards and other normative documents ISO 9001:2015 and ISO 13485:2016, following the provisions of the 98/79/EC Directive and of the Regulation (EU) 2017/746 on in vitro diagnostic medical devices as transposed into the national laws of the Member States of the European Union.

-The product technical file is maintained at NZYTech, Estrada do Paço do Lumiar, Campus do Lumiar - Edifício E, R/C, 1649-038 Lisboa, Portugal.
+The product technical file is maintained at NZYtech, Estrada do Paço do Lumiar, Campus do Lumiar - Edifício E, R/C, 1649-038 Lisboa, Portugal.

-Joana Brás, PhD Technical Director
+Joana Brás, PhD

+Technical Director